mcosciel36/marks-pismo-case/README.md

 ```

 ## If using vscode, you need to point to this virtual environment.
-- You can copy and paste the "Executable** path from the above **poetry env info** command into your command pallette virtual env path.
+- You can copy and paste the "Executable** path from the above **poetry env info** command into your command palette virtual env path.
 - If using virtualenv, you can do the same.
 Copy the path to the env into your vscode virtual env path.
 - In vscode, the **__pycache__** folder gets created at this point.